RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #165

+Finished up the bases and the roof and the vines and the bushes for the new style for Risk.
+Should be close to done, just need HUD messages and what nots.

 ## #162, #163, #164

 Found some bugs in the room search system, patched those up and I think I have